matthiasnoback/cqrs-and-event-sourcing-workshop/README.md

     php sandbox.php

 Furthermore you might like to explode the Neo4j web interface, by going to [http://192.168.44.55:7474](http://192.168.44.55:7474) in a web browser.

+## Neo4j web browser

+To connect:

+    :server connect

+In case you get some security warning, etc.:

+    :server change-password

+Follow the instructions.
+Copy the password to `app/container.php`.

+To show everything that is in the database:

+    MATCH (u) RETURN (u)